Lawnmower Safety Tips

 - Wear sunglasses to protect your eyes from harmful UV rays.

-- Do NOT leave animals, children, or the elderly inside a vehicle - even if you are just leaving the vehicle for a minute and have the windows rolled down - this is very dangerous!
+- Do NOT leave animals, children, or the elderly inside vehicles - even if you are just leaving the vehicle for a minute and have the windows rolled down.
+Temperatures can quickly climb dangerously high.